guywuolletjr/jellyfish-reproduction/README.md

 also be a disclaimer marking the information I added to the README and the original README directly above the original README.

+I also added a section to the repo called ```figures_backup``` with copies of the figures as they were generated on my machine so that the originals are not overwritten when reproducing results.

+All my scratch work is also in the provided example ipython notebook.

+# Summary of Work

+After spending 40+ hours with the Jellyfish paper, I am a lot more skeptical about academic results, specifically in networking.
+The paper made a lot of unspecified assumptions and was often unclear.
+Further more, the results for many figures do not seem to hold under reasonable assumptions.
+These figures could contain an error, or I could have simply misunderstood the author despite my best efforts.

+The Jellyfish paper further convinced me that any great academic result in computer science today should contain a link to the source code.
+This is an aspect of open source software I did not previously take into account, but reproducibility should be a key driver for both academics and practitioners in industry adopting new research.

 # Part 1: Paper Understanding

 1. What are the main claims of the Jellyfish paper?